 DESCRIPTION / DEFINITIONS: Lorcet® (hydrocodone bitartrate and acetaminophen).

-ABUSE: Lorcet® contains hydrocodone which is an opioid agonist and a Schedule III controlled substance.
+ABUSE: Lorcet® contains hydrocodone which is an opioid agonist and a Schedule II controlled substance.

 ADDICTION / DEPENDENCE:Half life and metabolism.